 BBC Radio Five are spending the entire week looking at what people can do at a personal level to tackle climate change with their Cool Planet series.

 So what about the connections and connectors between supply and demand.
 Not the generators or users of power, but the suppliers.
 With the increased supply of renewable energy, renewable energy suppliers are emerging.

 Bulb is a new energy supplier in the UK that’s disrupting the energy supplier market.
 With 950,000 members, they’re just 1/5th the size of E-ON UK, the smallest of the UK’s Big Six.
 The near million members are getting cheaper fuel, lower bills and preventing 1.4 million tonnes of CO2 emissions a year – that’s like planting 722 million trees.
 Bulb are growing, fast.
 The UK is getting greener every year.
 In 2018, 33% of the country’s power came from renewables (39% gas, 20% nuclear, 5% coal, 3% other).

 The energy sector – generators, suppliers and consumers – wants change as a sector and as people.
 More than 2 million homes got their energy from a 100% green electricity supplier like Bulb.

 So if you’re a small innovator busting to make meaningful contact with the big power companies, drop us a line.
+We’ve got our Innovation Radar service that helps organisations identify prospective partners, suppliers and the like.
 And if you’re a big company working hard to innovate and struggling for impact, get in touch.